-Foreign investors have the same rights as U.S. investors under the APA to seek injunctive relief.
-Enshrining this equal access in a trade agreement is one thing, but granting foreign investors the right to be paid the costs of complying with a requirement that may violate the APA but does not constitute a compensable taking under the Constitution as interpreted by the Supreme Court would clearly violate the Congress' "no greater substantive rights" mandate.
+Foreign investors already have the same rights as U.S. investors under the APA to seek injunctive relief.
+Enshrining this equal access in a trade agreement is one thing, but also granting foreign investors the right to a different legal standard and to be paid the costs of complying with a requirement that may violate the APA but does not constitute a compensable taking under the Constitution as interpreted by the Supreme Court would clearly violate the Congress' "no greater substantive rights" mandate.
 In other words, giving foreign investors the right to monetary damages under investment rules, where an identically situated U.S. investor would be limited to injunctive relief, would violate the "no greater substantive rights" mandate.
 Finally, U.S. courts are bound by deference doctrines in applying the APA; there is no equivalent doctrine in the Chile and Singapore agreements or other international law, to our knowledge.